8 Natural Alternatives to Dish Soap & Dishwasher Detergent

 By Marilee Nelson |

+It’s happened to us all at some point.
 It’s the end of a long day, and the kids are already bathed and in their pajamas.
 When you suddenly realize…you’re out of dish soap and detergent!

+Since the bedtime routine has started, going to the store isn’t an option.
 You’re left with two choices.
-Leave the dishes for the next day or try and do something with what you have at home… but what?
-Fortunately, most people have everything they need to make DIY non-toxic dish soap and dishwasher detergent in no time flat.
+Leave the dishes for the next day or try and do something with what you have at home…but what?

 Toxic Chemicals Found in Dish Soap & Detergents

 Yet, despite how toxic conventional dish detergent may be, most of us leave it within easy reach of children and pets.
+So, why is dish detergent so harmful?

-We cover this in-depth in Why Non-Toxic Dish Washing Is So Important.
+We cover this in-depth in Why Natural Dish Washing Is So Important.
 But in a nutshell, dish detergents may contain highly alkaline chemicals that are incredibly caustic.
 Meaning they can burn and dissolve external and internal tissues.
 That is why it is so important to keep them away from toddlers and children.

 Other potentially harmful toxins in the average conventional dish soap/dish detergent include: